An official website of the State of Oregon

 A PDF file of the PowerPoint used during the listening sessions and a one-page summary of the information shared with participants is available in the quick links.
 If you need to reach out to the team, please email us.

 Employers using NAICS codes 111 for crop production or 112 for animal production and aquaculture that paid overtime wages to agricultural employees working in Oregon.

-Employers using multiple NAICS codes will need to allocate the employee hours attributed to reach activity.
-The tax credit percentage will be base on the overtime wages allocated ot each NAICS code.
+Employers using multiple NAICS codes will need to allocate the employee hours attributed to each activity.
+The tax credit percentage will be based on the overtime wages allocated to each NAICS code.

 This answer was removed due to the complexity of the issue.
 Please contact BOLI for questions regarding overtime hours.